vectorvalor2/RED-POE/README.md

 #Using https://github.com/vectorvalor2/CyGlobsPythonFramework.git

-Build REDPARSON GAME ENGINE: CI/CD PIPELINE||Identify Builds -> Dereference Tests -> Clarify Packages

-cmp(Expands all existing sections with more detail, Refines wording for clarity and impact, Adds new subsections for better organization, Removes redundant content where applicable);
+#Ifndef #Define cmp(Expands all existing sections with more detail, Refines wording for clarity and impact, Adds new subsections for better organization, Removes redundant content where applicable); #Endif

 Makefile all-in-one creative platform with physics engine interactions that sync up to an audio synthesis layer, triggering unique sound effects based on the intensity and frequency of physics collisions and particle bursts within the scene.
 The sound effects parameterize the SFX by collision intensity (relative velocity) and frequency (recent collision rate), with per-event randomization so each burst sounds unique